Controlling hole spins in quantum dots and wells: Spin-echo decay in single-hole quantum dots

 with $\mathcal{T}$ the usual time-ordering operator.
 The Magnus expansion, an average-Hamiltonian theory typically applied to periodic and rapidly oscillating systems~\cite{Maricq1982}, allows us to rewrite the time-evolution operator as a series expansion,

 where all orders can be found by expanding Eq.~(\ref{eq:U}) in a Dyson series and applying the Baker-Campbell-Hausdorff formula.
 The first few terms are

 Each higher-order term in the Magnus expansion contains one additional integral over time, such that higher-order oscillating terms are suppressed by a factor of order $\| \tilde{H} \|/\omega$, with $\omega$ the typical oscillation frequency.
 In addition to bounded oscillatory terms, higher orders in the Magnus expansion typically also contain terms that grow in time.
 To guarantee that these growing terms do not cause a significant modification of the dynamics evaluated here, we can only apply the Magnus expansion up to a timescale where these contributions reach $\sim 1$.
-The precise conditions for validity of the Magnus expansion in this case are given in Ref.~\cite{Wang2012}.
+The precise conditions for validity of the Magnus expansion in this case are given in Ref.~\cite{Wang2012} (see also the discussion in Ref.~ \cite{beaudoin2013enhanced}, which shows another application of the Magnus expansion technique to electron-spin dephasing).

 We can now express the time-evolved spin components $S_\alpha (2\tau)$, where $\alpha = x,y,z$, as

 by defining the Liouvillian $L_\mathrm{M}(t)$~\cite{Wang2012} as

 Here, the expectation value of a given operator $\mathcal{O}$ is defined as $\langle\mathcal{O}\rangle ={\rm Tr}\{\mathcal{O} \rho\}$.
 We make the assumption that the initial state $\rho = \rho_S \otimes \rho_I$ is a tensor product of the hole-spin ($\rho_S$) and nuclear-spin ($\rho_I$) density matrices.
 We further assume that the nuclear spins are in an infinite-temperature thermal state.
 In this limit, for $N\gg 1$ uncorrelated nuclear spins, the central-limit theorem allows for the Gaussian approximation: